Dr Gazi M Hassan

 Cellphone: 021 041 1978

 Gazi Hassan is a Senior Lecturer in Economics at the University of Waikato.
 He is also a Research Associate in the Centre for Applied Macroeconomic Analysis (CAMA) at the Crawford School of Public Policy, Australian National University, and a Visiting Academic at the Centre on Migration, Policy, and Society, Oxford University.
 His research field is broadly development macroeconomics, specifically looking into overseas migration of manpower from developing countries and the consequences of international remittances.
 He is currently working on a couple of new research projects investigating how inflowing remittances at the household level could be a source of finance for sustainable development goals, in particular, climate adaptation costs and clean energy expenditures in poor coastal countries.
 Gazi is among the top 25% of all economics authors in New Zealand (RePEc) and is an internationally recognised researcher in the field of "workers' remittances" according to the ranking of Google Scholar.
 Gazi supervises a number of Ph.D. and Masters theses in economics and teaches graduate research methodology at the Waikato Management School covering both qualitative and quantitative approaches to social science research.

-Gazi is keen on supervising interesting and insightful empirical Ph.D. projects in economics that apply innovative identification strategies using either econometrics or qualitative methods but encourages the use of mixed-methodology approach to the research problem.
-Supervision queries related broadly to the following research themes are welcome:
+Gazi is currently supervising a number of PhD students and is no longer accepting a new student until mid 2022 or early 2023.
+He is however keen on collaborating with scholars working on interesting and insightful research projects in economics or in related disciplines that apply innovative identification strategies using either econometrics or qualitative methods.
+However, he encourages the use of a mixed-methodology approach to a preferably cross-disciplinary research problem.
+Collaboration queries related broadly to the following research themes are welcome:

 1. Understanding the nature and flows of private unearned income (remittances, foreign aid, gifts or charity), and their welfare impact on the aggregate, institutional, community, and household level.